inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/Secant/sec.md

 # `sec`

-Compute the secant of `x`, return in radians.
+Compute the secant of `x` expressed in radians.

 ```@setup repl_only
 using LinearAlgebra